Prag8855/aab/content/guides/moving-in.md

 ### Change your address

+Tell everyone your new address.
 The address change is not automatic.
 When you register your new address, the *[[Bürgeramt]]* will tell some people, but not everyone.

 **[How to change your address ➞](/guides/address-change)**

 ### Get liability insurance

-Liability insurance (*[[Haftpflichtversicherung]]*) is really important in Germany.
-Everyone should have it.
+Liability insurance (*[[Haftpflichtversicherung]]*) is optional, but **everyone should have it**.
 85% of German homes have it.[^3] It costs around 5€ per month.

-If you cause an accident in Germany, the victim can sue you.
-If the victim wins, you have to pay reparations.[^4] A lawsuit like that can easily ruin you.
-Liability insurance protects you from such damage claims.
-If you cause an accident, your insurance company will pay the legal fees and the reparations.
-For example, if your washing machine breaks and floods your neighbour's apartment, your insurance will pay for it.
+I have liability insurance from [Feather](/out/feather-haftpflicht).

+**[How to choose liability insurance ➞](/guides/haftpflichtversicherung)**

 If you rent a furnished apartment, choose a liability insurance that covers rented things (*geliehene Sachen*).
-This will also cover the rented furniture.

-**[How to choose liability insurance ➞](/guides/haftpflichtversicherung)**
+It covers the furniture you rent.

 Your own things are not covered by liability insurance.
-To insure your furniture, your electronics or your bicycle, get household insurance (*[[Hausratversicherung]]*).[^5]
+To insure your own furniture, electronics or bicycle, get household insurance (*[[Hausratversicherung]]*).[^5] This is less important.
+You can sometimes get liability and household insurance together for a lower price.

 **[Types of insurance in Germany ➞](/guides/insurance)**

-[Feather](/out/feather-haftpflicht) and [Getsafe](/out/getsafe-haftpflicht) sell liability insurance, and they speak English.
-I got my liability insurance from Feather.
-They also sell household insurance (*[[Hausratversicherung]]*).
-You sometimes pay less when you get both insurances at the same time.

-### Protect your rights
+### Defend your rights

-Landlords often take advantage of immigrants.
+Landlords often [try to scam](/guides/housing-scams#scams-by-landlords-and-tenants) immigrants.
 You must be ready to defend yourself.
 There are many ways to do this:

-- **Join a tenants' association** (*[[Mieterverein]]*)
+- **Join a tenants' association** (*[[Mieterverein]]*) ⭐️
     If you are a member, you get free help from their lawyers.
 They can check your lease, help you with a bad landlord, lower your rent, and help you sublet your apartment.
 It costs around 5€ per month.
 The [Berliner Mieterverein](https://www.berliner-mieterverein.de/sprachen/englisch.htm) and [Mieterschutzbund Berlin](https://www.mieterschutzbund-berlin.de/) are the biggest ones in Berlin.
-The Berliner Mieterverein offers help in English.[^10]
+The Berliner Mieterverein speaks English.[^10]
 - or **get legal insurance** (*[[Rechtsschutzversicherung]]*)
     It pays for your legal costs.
 You get free access to a lawyer.
 It's more expensive than a *[[Mieterverein]]*, but you get better service, and you can choose any [English-speaking lawyer](/guides/english-speaking-lawyers-berlin).
 [Feather](/out/feather-rechtsschutz) and [Getsafe](/out/getsafe-rechtsschutz) sell legal insurance, and they speak in English.
 - or **get help from the [Mieterberatung](https://www.berlin.de/ba-mitte/politik-und-verwaltung/aemter/amt-fuer-buergerdienste/buergeraemter/artikel.244745.php)**